-World Game
+4.5 World Game

 Imagine a computerized Fuller Projection half the size of a football field and covered with millions of closely packed, miniature, multicolored lights (or an extra-large Diamond Vision®-type screen stretched out horizontally).
-Fuller envisioned using such a map in a great "world logistics game."66 A computer-programmed with the world's known inventory of resources and needs, detailed demographics, weather patterns, toxic emissions data, and other variables-would be wired to the giant screen so that simulations of various strategies could be observed on a global scale via moving patterns of lights (like the graphics on a Goodyear blimp).
-At the rate of one second per year, decade, or century, data and events concerning phenomena such as deforestation, topsoil distribution, cloud-cover history, and population migration could be simulated (alone or juxtaposed with other phenomena) in a matter of minutes, revealing significant patterns.
+Fuller envisioned using such a map in a great "world logistics game."
+A computer-programmed with the world's known inventory of resources and needs, detailed demographics, weather patterns, toxic emissions data, and other variables-would be wired to the giant screen so that simulations of various strategies could be observed on a global scale via moving patterns of lights (like the graphics on a Goodyear blimp).
+Ac the rate of one second per year, decade, or century, data and events concerning phenomena such as deforestation, topsoil distribution, cloud-cover history, and population migration could be simulated (alone or juxtaposed with other phenomena) in a matter of minutes, revealing significant patterns.
 For example,

 [one] change to be illustrated is resource transpositioning, such as the shift in geographical location of the world's iron metal from mines of yesterday, much of which is now converted into world-around city buildings, railway tracks, and bridges, all of which latter are scrapped when the buildings or railways become obsolete.
-Yesterday's buildings and equipment have now become our "highest grade" iron mines.
-The data covering such epoch shifts may be comprehensively introduced into the computer's memory bank and acceleratingly displayed . . . to be comprehended by any human of sound brain and mind.67 individuals and teams would undertake to play the World Game with those resources, behaviors, trends, vital needs, developmental desirables, and regenerative inspirations.
+Yesterday's buildings and equipment have now become our ''highest grade'' iron mines.
+The data covering such epoch shifts may be comprehensively introduced into the computer's memory bank and acceleratingly displayed ...to be comprehended by any human of sound brain and mind.

+In elaborating upon the purpose of playing the World Game, Fuller proposed that individuals and teams would undertake to play the World Game with those resources, behaviors, trends, vital needs, developmental desirables, and regenerative inspirations.
 The players as individuals or teams would each develop their own theory of how to make the total world work successfully for all of humanity.
 Each individual or team would play a theory through to the end of a predeclared program.
 It could be played with or without competitors.